Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Abstract

 \section{Abstract}

 Generative Flow Networks (GFlowNets) offer a powerful framework for molecular design, yet their internal decision policies remain opaque.
 This limits adoption in drug discovery, where chemists require interpretable rationales for proposed structures.
 We introduce an interpretability framework for SynFlowNet~\cite{cretu2025synflownet}, a GFlowNet trained on documented chemical reactions and purchasable starting materials, which confines generation to synthetically accessible chemical space and enables sampling of both viable target molecules and the synthetic routes that produce them.
-Our approach integrates (i) gradient-based saliency with counterfactual perturbations of molecular substructures, (ii) concept attribution via sparse autoencoders (SAEs) trained on internal embeddings, and (iii) motif probes that assess whether functional groups are linearly decodable from those embeddings.
-Applied to SynFlowNet, our analysis shows that its internal representations organize drug-likeness (QED~\cite{bickerton2012qed}) along physicochemically interpretable axes such as polarity, lipophilicity, and size, and that halogens and aromatic ring systems are reliably encoded as motif-level features.
-Counterfactual saliency further identifies substructures whose targeted replacement produces systematic shifts in predicted rewards, yielding actionable, intervention-based attributions~\cite{karimi2020algorithmicrecoursecounterfactualexplanations} aligned with medicinal chemistry heuristics.
-Together, these results extend interpretability tools to structured generative policies and provide practical insights for medicinal-chemistry–driven molecule design.
+Our approach integrates (i) gradient-based saliency with counterfactual perturbations of molecular substructures, (ii) concept attribution via sparse autoencoders (SAEs) trained on internal embeddings, and (iii) motif probes that assess whether functional groups are decodable from those embeddings.
+Applied to SynFlowNet, physicochemical properties and functional-group information are readily decodable from its embeddings; however, an architecture-matched untrained control achieves nearly identical physicochemical probe performance, showing that this decodability primarily reflects graph architecture and atom featurization rather than policy training.
+Illustrative counterfactual edits to high-attribution regions produce small changes in computed QED, but the analyzed checkpoint is unavailable and a saliency-versus-random control remains future work.
+We further extend this analysis with an overcomplete BatchTopK sparse autoencoder~\cite{bussmann2024batchtopk}, which exposes fine-grained chemical feature detectors that the compressive (undercomplete) model does not, and we validate the eleven linear probes against descriptor, random-label, scaffold-split, and untrained-network controls, test features by single-feature ablation, and check them for cross-seed stability.
+The overcomplete model reconstructs the embedding better than a matched undercomplete baseline on identical splits and seeds (NMSE 0.0015 versus 0.0026), with a batch-mean of 64 active features and negligible feature death; single-feature ablation has property-specific effects on probe decoding (specificity ratios of roughly 8 to 23 times the off-target effect for the substantial interventions); and chemically enriched substructure detectors, including separate per-halogen features, emerge in individual runs, while a small subset of dictionary directions is stable across seeds.
+Our most consequential result is a negative control: a randomly initialized network of identical architecture decodes every probed property essentially as well as the trained policy (drug-likeness within 0.005), so linear decodability of physicochemical properties reflects the graph architecture and atom featurization rather than anything the model learned.
+We therefore interpret only what survives these controls, not high probe scores as evidence of learned chemical knowledge.